• Skip to primary navigation

 How To Make Vegan Oreo Cupcakes

-• Sift all purpose flour and cocoa powder into a mixing bowl and then add sugar, baking soda and salt.
+• Sift all purpose flour and cocoa powder into a mixing bowl and add light brown sugar, baking soda and salt.
+Mix together.

-• Prepare a flax egg by mixing ground flaxseed meal with water and letting it sit to become gloopy.
+• Prepare a flax egg by mixing 1 tablespoon of ground flaxseed with 3 tablespoons of hot water and letting it sit for a minute or so to become gloopy.

 • Transfer the cupcakes to a wire cooling rack to cool before frosting.

-Bake right away: Another important factor in vegan baking is to bake your cakes right away, don’t let the batter sit around for too long as this can also affect the rise of your cakes.
+Bake right away: Another important factor in vegan baking is to bake your cupcakes right away, don’t let the batter sit around for too long as this can also affect the rise of your cupcakes.

-Frosting Alternatives: The frosting for these cupcakes is just a simple vanilla frosting that uses very little vegan butter, based on our vegan vanilla frosting recipe.
-However, if you’d prefer to make these with a buttercream frosting, then our vegan buttercream frosting would also work great.
-As would our vegan chocolate buttercream frosting.
+Frosting Alternatives: The frosting for these cupcakes is just a simple vanilla buttercream frosting.
+If you’d prefer a chocolate frosting then our vegan chocolate buttercream frosting would also work great.

 Storing and Freezing

-Keep your cupcakes covered in the fridge for 3-4 days for the best taste and texture results.
-The texture of the oreo cookies can start to get a little iffy beyond this point and lose their crunch.
-Usually cupcakes would last longer but it’s the oreos themselves that cause a slightly shorter shelf life in this case.
+Keep your cupcakes covered in the fridge for 3-4 days for the best taste and texture results, and let them come to room temperature on the counter before serving.
+The Oreo cookies may begin to lose their crunchiness after 3-4 days.
+Usually cupcakes would last longer but it’s the Oreos themselves that cause a slightly shorter shelf life in this case.

-These cupcakes are not ideal for the freezer, again because of the oreos themselves.
-In the freezing and thawing process, the oreo will lose its crunch.
-It may not be a deal breaker but just so you know!
+These cupcakes are not ideal for the freezer, again because of the Oreos themselves.
+In the freezing and thawing process, the Oreos will lose their crunch.
+It may not be a deal breaker but just so you know.

 1. Vegan Chocolate Cupcakes